-PWRITE(dsnum,target,tcount[,itag]);
+PWRITE(dsnum,target,tcount[[itag]);

-dsnum integer by value The link identifier returned by the particular POPEN intrinsic call which initiated communication with the remote slave program. target integer array The array from which data will be transmitted to a remote slave program. tcount integer by value The requested number of words (if positive) or bytes (if negative) of data. itag integer array .
+The link identifier returned by the particular POPEN intrinsic call which target

+The array from which data will be transmitted to a remote slave program.

+The requested number of words (if positive) or bytes (if negative) of data.

 A twenty-word array used for transmitting and receiving a tag field.
 The format of the tag field is defined by the master and slave programs and may serve any purpose the user desires.

+CCE

+Request accepted by remote slave program.

+CCG

-CONDITION COD ES CCE Request accepted by remote slave program.
-CCG Request rejected by remote slave program.
-CCL Request denied; an error occurred.
-Issue a PCHECK intrinsic call to determine what happened.
+Request rejected by remote slave program.

+Request denied; an error occurred.
+Issue a PCHECK intrinsic call to

-The PWRITE intrinsic transmits a block of data (number of words or bytes = tcount) from target to the DSN/DS buffer in the remote HP 3000, and optionally transmits a tag field from itag to the remote slave program.
+The PWRITE intrinsic transmits a block of data (number of words or bytes = tcount) from target to the DS/3000 buffer in the remote HP 3000, and optionally transmits a tag field from itag to the remote slave program.
 The remote slave program must issue a GET intrinsic call followed by either an ACCEPT or REJECT call to complete the PWRITE operation.
 The GET call moves the tag field from the master program into the itag field provided in the remote slave program.
-The ACCEPT call moves the data from the remote DSN/DS buffer into the remote slave program's buffer, and it also sends the optional itag back to the master program.
+The ACCEPT call moves the data from the remote DS/3000 buffer into the remote slave program's buffer, and it also sends the optional itag back to the master program.
 The REJECT call refuses the write request (the data in the

-DSN/DS buffer is no longer accessible to the slave program) and returns the optional tag field to the master program.
+DS/3000 buffer is no longer accessible to the slave program) and returns the optional tag field to the master program.